 Strategy & Competencies

 Succession is one way an organization prepares for the future.
-The organization’s view of its future is in the organization’s strategy.
-It provides a framework for identifying the competencies needed to implement the strategy short term and long term.
-Those competencies are part of the basis for development.
-They also are part of the basis for deciding who continues in the succession pool.
-Moving forward in time, priorities and competencies should be revised as needed.
+The organization’s strategy tells us the organization’s view of its future.
+The strategy also provides a framework for identifying the competencies needed to implement the strategy.
+Those competencies are part of the basis for:

 The scope of the succession process depends on the organization.
 It’s not unusual to read about companies “filling the talent pipeline.”
 That type of effort combines succession with an overall talent management strategy.
 It is resource intense.
 Some companies will want or need to focus their succession efforts on just a few critical positions.